-In the digital world, all devices must be either Master (clock source) or Slave (clock receiver).
+In the digital world, a device must be either Master (clock source) or Slave (clock receiver).
 Whenever several devices are linked within a system, there must always be a single master clock.

 A digital system can only have one master!
-If the Digiface AVB's clock mode is set to 'Internal', all other devices must be set to 'Slave'.
+If the Digiface Dante's clock mode is set to 'Internal', all other devices must be set to 'Slave'.

 This also applies in a network.
 Typically, a single device is defined as a clock master (Grand Clock), controlling both the network and all connected devices.
-The Digiface AVB can be synchronized as slave over incoming network streams or an attached word clock.
+The Digiface Dante can be synchronized as slave over incoming network streams, or an attached word clock, or MADI signal.
 As master, it uses its internal clock, becoming the clock master of the entire network.